 Defining outcomes in terms of sustainable economic, social, and environmental benefits and determining the interventions necessary to optimise the achievement of the intended outcomes.
 The Council uses a variety of performance indicators to monitor how well its services are performing in meeting the needs of our service users and to measure their efficiency and value for money.
-The Council's over-arching objective of a distinctively low council tax is the main driver for value for money, together with the Council's procurement strategy that centres around the regular testing of the marketplace for services, supplies and works using, for the most part, the lowest price within the most economically advantageous tender award criteria.
+The Council's over-arching objective of a distinctively low council tax is the main driver for value for money, together with the Council's procurement strategy that centres around the regular testing of the marketplace for services, supplies and works using, for the most part, utilising combined evaluation criteria weighting based on price, quality and social value to determine the most economically advantageous tender award criteria, dependent upon the subject matter of the tender/quote.